rome/tools/crates/rome_analyze/CONTRIBUTING.md

 Rules are divided by capabilities:
 - `analyzers/` folder contains rules that don't require any particular capabilities;
-- `semantic_analyzer/` folder contains rules that require the use of the semantic model
+- `semantic_analyzer/` folder contains rules that require the use of the semantic model;
+- `assists/` folder contains rules that contribute to refactor code, with not associated diagnostics;
+these are rules that are usually meant for editors/IDEs;

+Most of the rules will go under `semantic_analyzer/` or  `analyzers/` folders.

 Inside the folders, we will have folders for each group that Rome supports.